 1. Access to a Wider Talent Pool

-This is because there are simply more people in the world than any one country could hope to provide.
-It is also the case that the talent pool of neighbouring countries is likely to be quite similar to your local talent pool, so it means there will be fewer issues with culture clashes etc.
+This is because there are simply more people in the world than any country could hope to provide.
+The talent pool of neighboring countries is likely similar to your local talent pool, so there will be fewer issues with culture clashes, etc.

 Nearshore outsourcing is often more cost-effective than domestic outsourcing or international outsourcing further away.

-This is because the neighbouring countries will usually have a lower cost of living, which means that their workers will be willing to accept lower wages.
-This can be a massive source of saving for businesses, particularly when they are on a tight budget.
+This is because the neighboring countries usually have a lower cost of living, which means their workers will be willing to accept lower wages.
+This can be a huge source of savings for businesses, particularly when on a tight budget.

 3. Quick and Easy Communication

-Another big benefit of nearshore outsourcing is that communication is quick and easy.
-This is because there are usually no time differences between the two countries, and they will often share a common language.
+Another significant benefit of nearshore outsourcing is that communication is quick and easy.
+This is because there are usually no time differences between the two countries, and they often share a common language.